cypherpunk-academy/2064/en/096_2064_The Cypherpunk Academy.md

 Lasse shook his head: "No, not at all.
 The balloon is the Cypherpunk Academy.
-You can't see them unless you're cypherpunk."
+You can't see them unless you're Cypherpunk."

 Sigur: "_This is the Cypherpunk Academy?
 Sweet!